top of page

 • “I can’t relax no matter what I do”

+What exactly is high-functioning anxiety?
 It’s not an official diagnosis, but it’s a very real experience.
 It describes people who seem calm, capable, and successful on the outside but are quietly struggling with anxious thoughts, tension, and nonstop overthinking.
 Some common signs include:

 • Feeling behind even when you’re actually ahead